-For static transaction routing, the terminal-owning region (TOR1) must find a transaction definition that specifies REMOTESYSTEM(AOR1) and REMOTENAME(TRAA); if it cannot, the request fails.
+For static transaction routing, the terminal-owning region (TOR1) must find a transaction definition that specifies REMOTESYSTEM(AOR1) and REMOTENAME(TRAA); if it cannot find the correct definition, the request fails.

-For dynamic transaction routing, when DYNAMIC(YES) is coded on the transaction definition, the dynamic routing program is invoked but cannot reroute the request, because the remote system name is taken from the AID.
-We are talking here of "traditional" routing of transactions started by START commands.
-To find out how to use the ROUTABLE option of the transaction definition to specify enhanced routing, see "Routing transactions invoked by START commands" on page 68.
+For dynamic transaction routing using the traditional method, when DYNAMIC(YES) is coded on the transaction definition, the dynamic routing program is invoked but cannot reroute the request, because the remote system name is taken from the AID.
+To find out how to use the ROUTABLE option of the transaction definition to specify enhanced routing, see "Routing transactions invoked by START commands" on page 78.

-Figure 19.
+Figure 22.
 ATI-initiated transaction routing